Reda-BENMAKDAD/Mouse-jiggler/README.md

     python3 main.py
 ```

-NB : in order to run the app, you should have the python interpreter installed on your machine, if it's not the case, you can download it from [python.org](https://www.python.org) and then run the commands above.
+NB : in order to run the app, you should have the python interpreter installed on your computer, if it's not the case, you can download it from [python.org](https://www.python.org) and then run the commands above.